To join the Epi25 collaborative:

 Send a copy of the blank consent form(s) used to collect your samples to the Broad Institute.

 Submit Data Use Limitations letter templates (DULs) to your IRB for them to complete.
-The DULs should attest that the consent form(s) allow for broad sharing and data deposition and to specify any data use restrictions.
-This cover letter describes the data use letter requirement; this file is used for samples collected before 1-25-2015; this file is used for samples collected after 1-25-2015.
+The DULs must attest that the consent form(s) allow for broad sharing and data deposition in a controlled-access repository and specify any data use restrictions.
+Please submit this template to your ethics board to complete.
 When completed, please send these forms to the Broad Institute.

 Determine if a MTA is required by your institution for the sample transfer to Broad.
 For EU sites, check with Broad for additional requirements due to GDPR.